 Liberty is required to provide every customer in our service area with safe and reliable electricity at rates approved by the public service commission of each state.
 In exchange, the utility is allowed the opportunity (not a guarantee) to earn a fair return for investors.
 Even though our regulators will ultimately determine any changes to customer rates, we pledge to do our part to keep rates as reasonable as possible.

-Providing customers with more control and rate plan choices to help manage and lower their monthly bill through the installation of smart meters and new, convenient customer service platforms enhanced by smart meter technology, along with different rate plans that put customers in control of the most cost-effective time to use energy.
+Providing customers with options to help manage and lower their monthly bill through the installation of smart meters.
+The automated meter technology helps lower operational costs and supports new, convenient customer service platforms along with time-of-use rate plans that put customers in control of the most cost-effective time to use energy.